latex3/latex3.github.io/_posts/2016-03-25-issue-25-of-latex2e-news-released.md

 layout: post
 title: "Issue 25 of LaTeX2e news released"
 date: 2016-03-25 00:00:00
-description: "Issue 25 of LaTeX2e news released."
+description: "Issue 25 of LaTeX2e news released.
+Detailing updates for the new LuaTeX, changes to amsmath maintenance policy and other improvements."
 excerpt: "Issue 25 of LaTeX2e news released."
 categories: news
 tags: [latex2e, latex-news]